Greene County, PA Harper's Ferry, WV Baltimore and St. Michaels, MD Williamsburg and Jamestown, VA Charlottesville, VA

 The Hooper Straight Lighthouse was moved from its original shoal location to the museum property.
 As John found out, however, the lighthouse keepers apparently weren't as tall as he is.
 Or at least, they didn't go outside very often!

-Crab Claw Restaurant adjacent to the museum for what Omer called "crab picking" but John calls "crab bashing."
+Then, Sandy joined us for dinner at the Crab Claw Restaurant adjacent to the museum for what Omer called "crab picking" but John calls "crab bashing."
 You put a massive pile of steamed and seasoned Maryland Blue Crabs in the middle of a waterside table covered by paper, wooden mallets supplied.
 John as a native Marylander thinks a trip there is a waste if he can't get a meal or two of crabs or real lump crab cakes.
 This time we didn't have to compete with Renee, who has an amazing capacity for crab.